 Valley has been recognized nine consecutive times for service excellence under the J.D.
 Power and Associates Distinguished Hospital ProgramSM.
 This distinction acknowledges a strong commitment by The Valley Hospital to provide an outstanding patient experience.
 Valley was the first hospital in the tri-state area to be awarded this distinction.
-In addition, Valley was designated a Magnet facility for nursing excellence from the American Nurses Credentialing Center in 2003, and was redesignated in 2008.
+In addition, Valley was designated a Magnet facility for nursing excellence from the American Nurses Credentialing Center in 2003, and was redesignated in 2008 and 2013.
 Magnet designation is the nursing profession's highest honor.

 Known throughout northern New Jersey for its medical and technical excellence, Valley is a leader in the field of cardiology services.
 The service includes a full range of diagnostic and interventional cardiac treatment services, including cardiac surgery, coronary angioplasty and electrophysiology studies.
 At the forefront of the development of new techniques in open heart surgery, Valley offers Off-Pump Coronary Artery Bypass (OPCAB), one of the newest procedures available today.
 Click here to learn more about Valley's cardiac surgery program.